Top

 Therefore, based on the foregoing substantial and compelling authorities, it is indisputable that Singaporean Central Provident Funds are social security accounts forming a part of Singapore’s overall comprehensive social security system.

-International Treaty Law and Social Security
+International Social Security Law

 According to the Organization for Economic Cooperation and Development (“OECD”), the term “social security” generally “refers to a system of mandatory protection that a State puts in place in order to provide its population with… retirement benefits.”[5]
 The OECD commentary broadly interprets “payments under a social security system” to include payments under a “worker’s compensation fund,” which is not considered “social security” in the United States, which is proof that the United States’ definition of “social security” is not the controlling factor.